humdrum-tools/humdrum-documentation/reference-records/index.md

 > ` !!!AIN: clars corno fagot flt oboe`

+An optional part count for each instrument code can be prefixed by a space before each instrument code, such as this example for a string
+quartet:

+> ` !!!AIN: 1 cello 1 viola 2 violn`

 <a name ="region designation"></a>

 <span class="refname">ARE</span> *Geographical region of origin*.
 This reference identifies